oblakeerickson/blog/now.md

 Here is what I'm currently up to:

- - Going to the gym most weekdays (I'm also taking a yoga class a couple times a week!)
- - Eating less carbs and trying to not eat late at night
+ - Working out from home in my garage to save driving time to the gym (I'm slowly gathering gym equipment)
  - Finding time for deliberate practice
- - Building a new house which we hopefully can move into in a couple of months
+ - Just moved into a new house so trying to get settled in
+ - Snowboarding

-<small>Updated: 20181031</small>
+<small>Updated: 20190109</small>